 Westworld was made on a surprisingly low $1.25 million, yet looks ten times that.
 Cost cutting was achieved through shooting on standing Western sets on the MGM backlot and the use of simple optical tricks such as cut-action shots to substitute actors faces and mechanical mockups as technicians pass in front of the camera.

 Futureworld (1976) was a disappointingly poor sequel.
 This was followed by a tv series Beyond Westworld (1980), which featured people trying to stop a mad scientists plans to use the Delos androids to take over the world and only lasted six episodes.
+A theatrical remake of Westworld was announced for much of the 00s, passing through various directors.
+This finally came about with the tv series Westworld (2016 ) under the direction of Jonathan Nolan, which expands the basic idea out with considerable fascination.
 The theme of the Western simulation and the android amusement park has been borrowed in other films such as Welcome to Blood City (1977), The Outsider (1996) and Vice (2015).
-A remake of Westworld was announced for much of the 00s, passing through various directors.
-This finally came about with the fascinating tv series Westworld (2016 ) under the direction of Jonathan Nolan.

 Michael Crichtons subsequent films as director were the medical conspiracy thriller Coma (1978); the non-genre The Great Train Robbery (1979) about a Victorian heist; Looker (1981) about virtual models; Runaway (1984) about a police squad dealing with amok robots; and the courtroom thriller Physical Evidence (1989).
 The latter was a flop and Crichton retired from directing and returned to writing novels.
 In the 1990s, Steven Spielberg gave a huge second wind to Michael Crichtons career all over again with the runaway success of Jurassic Park (1993), adapted from Crichtons 1990 novel about genetically-reengineered dinosaurs.
 Crichton became a best-selling novelist again and all of his novels were snapped up as film properties.
 There were numerous other adaptations of his books: Rising Sun (1993), a thriller from Crichtons alarmingly racist novel about Japanese business practice; Disclosure (1994), a thriller about workplace sexual harassment; Congo (1995), a modern lost world quest; Twister (1996) from a Crichton original screenplay about tornado chasers; The Lost World: Jurassic Park (1997); Sphere (1998) about the investigation of a crashed UFO underwater; The 13th Warrior (1999) from Crichtons novel Eaters of the Dead (1976), a retelling of the legend of Beowulf with Neanderthals; Timeline (2003) based on Crichtons novel about time travel; the tv mini-series remake of The Andromeda Strain (2008); and the tv mini-series remake of Westworld (2016 ).
 Crichton also created the hit tv medical drama ER (1996-2009).